cashubtc/nuts/exchange.md

    (inputs, conditions, output commitments, signatures, expiry) can prove the mint accepted an exchange that violates a condition or a conservation rule.
 This is incidental verifiability, not a published audit log.
-2. **Anonymity makes betrayal indiscriminate.** Fresh per-authorization `nonce`, refund key, proof secret, and output secret carry no stable owner identity, so the mint cannot _selectively_ betray a user.
-It can still censor, deny service, or betray an exchange wholesale — the same issuer trust NUT-11 carries.
+2. **Protocol fields carry no stable owner identity.** Fresh per-authorization `nonce`, refund key, proof secret, and output secret prevent the mint from performing _identity-selective_ betrayal from protocol fields alone.
+The mint still sees asset classes, amounts, timing, and transport metadata, and may still censor, deny service, or betray an exchange wholesale — the same issuer trust NUT-11 carries.

 ### Scope

 Version 1 supports:

 - one mint;
-- two or more participants in one atomic exchange (a star: one party on one side, one or more on the other — e.g. one taker against one or more makers);
+- two or more participants in one atomic two-class exchange (any N-vs-M shape, e.g. one taker against one or more makers, or multiple makers on both sides);
 - exactly two existing asset classes, one offered per side;
 - exact, owner-precommitted blinded receive outputs;
 - per-asset-class conservation; and